ryszard/Django-djson/README.markdown

 django-djson
 ============

-Django utilities making dealing with json stuff easier.
+Django utilities making dealing with json easier.
 It includes

   * a JSONResponse class
   * as_json decorator